 Colombia account for about 30% of Latin America immigrants.
 We randomly selected a woman of the selected nationalities from the Breast Cancer Programme database, and selected additional women using snowball sampling.
 Spanish women who were from boroughs with low socioeconomic status were randomly selected from the same database for comparisons.
-Within each group, interviews were conducted until the thematic saturation was reached, that is, when the last interview did not bring anything new according to the two analysts, and their results could be predicted.
-Intercultural women mediators were also selected to perform field studies of the immigrant women; five of these women were professionals mediators who worked for the health system, and two were informal mediators identified by these professionals.
+Within each group, interviews were conducted until the thematic saturation was reached, that is, when the last interview did not bring anything new according to the two analysts, and their T results could be predicted.
+Intercultural women mediators were also selected to perform field studies of the immigrant women; five of these women were professional mediators who worked for the health system, and two were informal mediators identified by these professionals.

+Data collection

-Data collection Information was collected using in-depth, audio-recorded interviews by the intercultural mediators, using each immigrant's mother tongue and an original script previously developed by the research team.
-Native Spanish women were interviewed by female members of the research.
-Five mediators were also interviewed by previously developed by the research team, as they are considered key agents in their communities.
+Information was collected using in-depth, audio-recorded interviews by the intercultural mediators, using each immigrant's mother tongue and an original script previously developed by the research team.
+Native each immigrant's mother tongue and an original script previously developed by the research team.
+Native granish women were interviewed by female members of the research.
+Five mediators were also interviewed by members of the research team, as they are considered key agents in their communities.

 All interviewers received a 6-hour training workshop.
 Mediators contacted the immigrant women by telephone, and explained the objectives of the study and scheduled an appointment for the interview.
-The women chose the interview, additional information on the study objectives were provided, and informed consent was obtained before any additional information on the study objectives were provided, and informed consent was obtained before any additional information on the study objectives were provided, and informed consent was obtained before any additional information on the study objectives were provided, and informed consent was obtained before any and a small gift.
+The women chose the place for the interview, in the primary health centre or at home, which lasted 30 to 90 min.
+Before the interview, additional information on the study objectives were provided, and informed consent was obtained before recording.
+After the interview, each participant received a small gift.